 Researching Disinformation, Social Media and Democracy.

-Samantha is a leading expert on new technologies and democracy.
+Samantha is a leading expert on new technologies, security and democracy.
 Her research examines the producers and drivers of disinformation, and how technology—artificial intelligence, automation and big data analytics—enhance and constrain the spread of disinformation online.
-At the forefront of theoretical and methodological approaches for studying, analyzing, and explicating the complex relationship between social media and democracy, Samantha’s research has helped advance academic debate, public understanding and policy discussions around the impact of emerging technologies on political expression and privacy.
+At the forefront of theoretical and methodological approaches for studying, analyzing, and explicating the complex relationship between technology and democracy, Samantha’s research has helped advance academic debate, public understanding and policy discussions around the impact of emerging technologies on political expression, elections, trust & safety, and privacy.

 Recent Publications

 Since it is difficult to determine whether social media content moderators have assessed particular content, it is hard to evaluate the consistency of their decisions within platforms.
 We study a dataset of 1,035 posts on Facebook and Twitter to investigate this question.
 The posts in our sample made 78 misleading claims related to the U.S. 2020 presidential election.
+These posts were identified by the Election Integrity Partnership, a coalition of civil society groups, and sent to the relevant platforms, where employees confirmed receipt.
 The platforms labeled some (but not all) of these posts as misleading.
 For 69% of the misleading claims, Facebook consistently labeled each post that included one of those claims—either always or never adding a label.
 It inconsistently labeled the remaining 31% of misleading claims.
 The findings for Twitter are nearly identical: 70% of the claims were labeled consistently, and 30% inconsistently.
-We investigated these inconsistencies and found most of the platforms’ decisions were arbitrary.
-However, in about a third of the cases we found plausible reasons that could explain the inconsistent labeling.
+We investigated these inconsistencies and found that based on publicly available information, most of the platforms’ decisions were arbitrary.
+However, in about a third of the cases we found plausible reasons that could explain the inconsistent labeling, although these reasons may not be aligned with the platforms’ stated policies.
 Our strongest finding is that Twitter was more likely to label posts from verified users, and less likely to label identical content from non-verified users.
 This study demonstrates how academic–industry collaborations can provide insights into typically opaque content moderation practices.

 Recently, social media platforms have introduced several measures to counter misleading information.
 Among these measures are “state-media labels” which help users identify and evaluate the credibility of state-backed news.
 YouTube was the first platform to introduce labels that provide information about state-backed news channels.
 While previous work has examined the efficiency of information labels in controlled lab settings, few studies have examined how state-media labels affect users’ perceptions of content from state-backed outlets.
 This article proposes new methodological and theoretical approaches to investigate the effect of state-media labels on users’ engagement with content.
 Drawing on a content analysis of 8,071 YouTube comments posted before and after the labeling of five state-funded channels (Al Jazeera English [AJE], China Global Television Network, Russia Today [RT], TRT World, and Voice of America [VOA] News), this article analyses the effect that YouTube’s labels had on users’ engagement with state-backed media content.